marcus-waldman/Autumn/README.md

 ## 🚀 Why Autumn?

-Traditional statistical software treats analysis as a mechanical process.
 Autumn reimagines research as a collaborative journey where AI serves as a knowledgeable companion, challenging assumptions with evidence from current literature and ensuring every analytical decision can withstand scientific scrutiny.

 By integrating real-time literature synthesis with statistical analysis, Autumn accelerates the path from hypothesis to discovery—helping researchers avoid dead ends, identify promising directions, and produce more robust conclusions.